canonical/jaas-documentation/tutorial/jaas_basics.rst

 Now you can open a browser and navigate to https://jimm.canonical.domain.com/dashboard where you will find the Juju Dashboard.
 Again you will be asked to log in: log in as user1.
-If you click on Models in the left pane, you will see the k8s model that we created for our kubernetes deploy.
-Click on k8s and you will see the entire kubernetes cluster as deployed by Juju.
+If you click on Models in the left pane, you will see the k8s model that we created for our Kubernetes deploy.
+Click on k8s and you will see the entire Kubernetes cluster as deployed by Juju.
 You can select individual applications to see details.

 Conclusion
 ----------

-Following this tutorial you have deployed the JAAS system and used it to deploy a simple kubernetes cluster that you can use to deploy further workloads.
+Following this tutorial you have deployed the JAAS system and used it to deploy a simple Kubernetes cluster that you can use to deploy further workloads.